singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 Once  the  50 is inserted, all items less than 50 will be routed to the  left and all items greater than 50 will be routed to the  right.
 The 60 or the  20 could be inserted first, and it wouldn't matter.

 Let's think  about this problem recursively.
 If we had all arrays  that could have  created the  subtree rooted at  20  (call this  arraySet20),  and all arrays  that could have  created the  subtree rooted at 60 (call this arraySet60), how would that give us the full answer?
-We could just "weave" each array from array5et20 with each array from arraySet60-and then prepend each array with a 50.
+We could just "weave" each array from arraySet20 with each array from arraySet60-and then prepend each array with a 50.

 Here's what we mean by weaving.
 We are merging two arrays in all possible ways, while keeping the elements within each array in the same relative order.
 ```
-arrayl: {1, 2}
+array1: {1, 2}
 array2: {3, 4}
 weaved: {1, 2, 3, 4}, {1, 3, 2, 4}, {1, 3, 4, 2},
         {3, 1, 2, 4}, {3, 1, 4, 2}, {3, 4, 1, 2}